Kaire Vilgats: Other credits

-Kaire Vilgats is a backing vocalist for different Estonian pop acts, such as Anne Veski, Ivo Linna or Maarja.
+Kaire Vilgats is a backing vocalist for various Estonian pop acts such as Anne Veski, Ivo Linna or Maarja.

-With 7 appearances, she is holding the record of biggest number of participations in the Eurovision Song Contest for Estonia.
-In 2000 and 2002, she sang backing vocals for the Estonian and Maltese songs, and did the same for Estonia at 2014, 2016, 2017 and 2019 contests.
-The 2020 contest in Rotterdam she was to attend as a backing singer got cancelled due to the pandemic spread of coronavirus.
+With 7 appearances, she holds the record for highest number of participations in the Eurovision Song Contest for Estonia.
+In 2000 and 2002, she sang backing vocals for the Estonian and Maltese songs, and did the same for Estonia at the 2014, 2016, 2017 and 2019 contests.
+She was also due to attend the canceled 2020 contest in Rotterdam as a backing singer.

 Vilgats provided her vocals for the album Family.
 We are Family, released in 2003 as a cooperative effort of several popular vocalists, such as Nele-Liis Vaiksoo and Lauri Pihlap.
 She has also performed with the Estonian Police Orchestra and a number of other orchestras and groups.

 Kaire Vilgats has been open about her weight problems and has therefore given patronage to sporting events, like Tartu Maraton in which she successfully participates.
 She has co-hosted and participated in TV-shows, Your Face Sounds Familiar among many.

 In 2021, she had a small role in the Ergo Kuld directed comedy film Jahihooaeg.
 In 2023, she appeared as Sohvia in the Kuld directed feature film comedy Suvitajad.

 Personal life

-Vilgats is a mother of three children, two sons and a daughter.
+Vilgats is a mother of three children - two sons and a daughter.
 She is divorced from a music producer Johannes Lõhmus.

 Vilgats' mother is Ester Vilgats, a news journalist for Estonian Public Broadcasting.